-Discipleship classes, programs and events, are intended to be stepping stones for people on the journey toward or in the with-God life.
-The Bible studies, book studies and other classes that we offer all collectively help us to “grow to become in every respect the mature body of Him who is the head, that is, Christ” (Ephesians 4:15).
+Discipleship classes, programs, and events, are intended to be "stepping stones" for people on the journey toward life with Christ.
+The Bible studies, book studies, and other classes that we offer all collectively help us to “grow to become in every respect the mature body of Him who is the head, that is, Christ” (Ephesians 4:15).

 Contact Lori at firstname.lastname@example.org or 796-3361 for more information.

 If you are feeling nudged by God to start a new small group,

 Don’t miss out . . . be part of a group!

 SUNDAY AND MID-WEEK ▪ CLASSES (men and women)

 Additional studies can be found under Opportunities for Men

 Meets September - December / January - April

 Chapel, also available virtually via a YouTube simulcast link (email Lori by 3pm on Thursday for the weekly link)

 The Contemporary Christian Life Issues class explores current and relevant faith and justice issues affecting our community, nation, and world.
 The goal of each session is to “think Christianly” about each topic, so that we can live well in God’s world.
 Speakers are often experts in their field.
 Contact Lori at firstname.lastname@example.org with questions or to receive the YouTube simulcast link.